Unraveling South Indian Food

 The most typical grain used is rice, though millets and wheat are also used occasionally.
 The lentil is always the urad dal.
 The batter after fermentation is steamed in special vessels called Idli cookers to give soft, spongy, rice cakes.

 These are usually served with an array of chutneys and/or Sambar in restaurants.
 At home, it is usually accompanied by one dip.

-There is a large variety of chutneys, which are dips made by grinding the concerned ingredients to a yogurt-like consistency and tempering them.
+There are a large variety of chutneys, which are dips made by grinding the ingredients to a yogurt-like consistency and tempering them.
 The most common chutneys use Onions, Coconuts, Mint & Corriander leaves either separately or in combination.

 Chutneys can also be made with vegetables and vegetable peels.
 With the right amount of spice & tanginess, they taste divine.
 Sambar is a liquidy dip made by cooking vegetables in tamarind sauce with boiled and mashed pigeon peas spiced with a special powder called sambar powder.

 In Kerala homes, ishtu is one of the most popular side dish for idlis and dosas apart from the regular chutneys and idli podi.